WhatsApp Business API Pricing in India 2026: Rates, Costs & Calculator

 Every WhatsApp Business API conversation falls into one of four categories, each with its own pricing structure.
 The cost per conversation varies depending on:

 Important: WhatsTeam does not charge any additional per-message fees.
-You only pay Meta's conversation costs plus your WhatsTeam platform subscription.
+You only pay Meta's conversation costs plus your WhatsTeam platform subscription (Starter $29/mo, Business $69/mo, or Enterprise $119/mo).

 Meta classifies all WhatsApp Business API conversations into four categories.
 Understanding these categories is critical for managing your messaging costs.